HadrienNU/GLE_AnalysisEM/doc/index.rst

 Welcome to GLE_AnalysisEM's documentation!
 ============================================

 This project is implementation of Expectation-Maximization algorithm for the inference of Generalized Langevin Equations.
-Please refer to XXX for a detailed description of the algorithm.
+Please refer to https://arxiv.org/abs/2110.04246 for a detailed description of the algorithm.

 .. toctree::